 - Once you choose the product you want, you will be directed to the payment page and places the order for you.

 One of the biggest challenges of chatbot industry facings is in understanding the conversation with empathy.
 Like humans, conversational tones will not be able to understand by the chatbot because it is still a bot.
-But the industry is working towards it, and sooner, the chatbot will be able to respond with feelings.
+But the industry and Python software development services providers and developers are working towards it, and sooner, the chatbot will be able to respond with feelings.

 Where are chatbots used?